samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 15min up to Easy-Moderate, RPE 6 to warm up, then perform 7x1-minute, All-
+> Run 15min up to Easy-Moderate, RPE6 to warm up, then perform 7x1-minute, All-
 > Out, high-speed efforts, RPE10 with 3 minutes of recovery running, RPE4
 > between each; cool down for 10 Easy minutes, RPE4 for about 55 minutes of
 > running